 - If you lodged your visa using ImmiAccount, upload your extension request and any supporting documentation to ImmiAccount.

 - If you lodged a paper application, submit a request and any supporting documentation via the Australian Immigration Enquiry Form.

 Extensions are not generally provided and will only be granted in certain circumstances.

 The Department recognises that it can take longer than the provided 28 days to obtain documentation from external agencies in relation to character requirements.
 You must provide evidence (such as an application receipt for a police certificate) that you are obtaining the requested documentation before an extension of time will be considered.
 When you have provided this evidence, you can consider an extension of the time has been approved, unless you are advised otherwise.

 Due to the large volume of correspondence received, we are unable to acknowledge receipt of documents.

-If you wish to withdraw support for a Visitor visa applicant, please email us.
+If you wish to withdraw support for a Visitor visa applicant, contact us via the Australian Immigration Enquiry Form.
 Your request will be forwarded to the appropriate area for consideration.
 We cannot discuss the progress or outcome of the application and will not respond to your request.